johandahlberg/PiperWorkshop/tutorial.md

     class ColoredPoint(color: String)
     class TwoDimensionalPoint(color: String, x: Int, y: Int) extends ColoredPoint(color)

     // Scala also has something called traits (similar to interfaces in Java).
 A class can only inherit one class, but it can implement multiple traits.
-They can contain implemented fields and functions, or unimplemeted ones (this will force the implementing class to provide a implementation). trait Pingable {
+They can contain implemented fields and functions, or unimplemented ones (this will force the implementing class to provide a implementation). trait Pingable {
         def ping: String = "Pong"
         def pong: String
     }

-    // Traits are added to classes using the with key-word. class TwoDimensionalPoint(color: String, x: Int, y: Int) extends ColoredPoint(color)
+    // Traits are added to classes using the "with" key-word. class TwoDimensionalPoint(color: String, x: Int, y: Int) extends ColoredPoint(color)
         with Pingable {